Brandan-Hummell/G3_Challenge/Explanation.md

  A lot of resources suggested that separating the application logic from the DB and server setup helps reduce interdependability (this also seems to be the best practice in general anyways).
 Doing this also keeps the main app.js file from being overly cluttered.

-For many of the same reasons listed above, I separated the organization model and its controller into their own files.
+For many of the same reasons listed above, I separated the organization model and its controller into their own files in controller and model folders to keep the app organized.

 ## Organizations

 Using the examples given in the challenge, I created a basic organization model with a sub document of location.
-Right now, there are only 'get' and 'post' actions to read and write new organizations.
-If I were to continue working on this file, I would also make 'put' and 'delete' actions to update and destroy existing organizations.
+In the organization's controller there are the four basic CRUD operations (create, read, update, and delete).

 As requested, there is also a simple findById method to return a specified organization object (using the default id property that is automatically populated when an organization is created).